Starmism/fireeyeAPI/README.md

   ```sh
   clasp login
   ```
+4. Navigate to the project directory
-4. Create a project and select `Standalone` when prompted for type.
+5. Create a project and select `Standalone` when prompted for type
   ```sh
   clasp create --title "FireEye Endpoint Security Host Management Connector"
   ```
-5. Push the code to Google App Scripts
+6. Push the code to Google App Scripts
   ```sh
   clasp push
   ```